BBOXX/nest/README.rst

   locust-nest --model_dir=models/ --host=https://www.example.com ...

-To be guided through the generation of a config file, use the `--configure` flag:
+To be guided through the generation of a config file, use the :code:`--configure` flag:

 .. code-block:: bash